 As a self-proclaimed lifelong learner and a career spanning more than 10 years and 3 continents, I have always been a tech enthusiast.
 I founded Digital Kidz a technology website for families after having spent 3 years in Silicon Valley.
 My main goals with this platform is to ensure children to know and understand better new technologies allowing them to have a positive impact on tomorrow's world.
 Digital Kidz is a Swiss non-profit organisation committed to bring new technologies inclusive, accessible, equitable and fun to children.
 Avec un état d'esprit d'apprenante à vie et après avoir mené une carrière professionnelle sur 3 continents, j'ai toujours été une passionnée de technologie.
 J'ai fondé Digital Kidz, un site web technologique pour les familles après avoir passé 3 ans dans la Silicon Valley.
 L’ une des missions de Digital Kidz est d’assurer que les enfants soient initiés aux nouvelles technologies afin qu’ils puissent innover, créer et avoir un impact positif sur le monde de demain.
 Digital Kidz est une organisation suisse à but non-lucratif et qui s’engage à rendre la découverte et l’apprentissage de la programmation inclusif, accessible, équitable, stimulant et amusant.

 Ellen Walker (J.D., LL.M.), founder of RightsTech Women, works to get more girls and women into STEM education and jobs.
 She wants to be sure that they know their human rights, too.
-A human rights lawyer by background with more than a decade of global human rights work, she has a passion for bridging tech and human rights, as well as empowering rights-holders to make the changes that they require, based on international standards.
-Realizing the importance of STEM education and employment equality for gender equality globally, she founded RightsTech Women in 2018, which advances the rights of girls and women in STEM.
-RightsTech Women (RTW) is a nonprofit association based in Geneva.
-Working with partners like CERN Micro Club, CERN Women in Technology, CERN, Hepia, and PoppyStation, RTW has already trained more than 446 girls in the Geneva area since 2018 on robotics, programming and human rights, including during fun CODEWEEK events.
-She and her dedicated, transdisciplinary team of lawyers, engineers, and physicists are providing innovative solutions to fix the STEM gender gap with hybrid STEM and human rights training.
+A global human rights lawyer, she has a passion for bridging tech and human rights and empowering rights-holders.
+Realizing the importance of STEM education and employment equality for gender equality globally, she founded RightsTech Women in 2018.
+She and her dedicated, trans-disciplinary team of lawyers, engineers, and physicists are providing innovative solutions to fix the STEM gender gap with hybrid STEM and human rights training.
 Find out more and about how you can support RTW at https://rightstech.org.